ResearchObject/ro-crate/docs/1.1-DRAFT/index.md

 #### Workflow diagram/sketch

 It can be beneficial to show a diagram or sketch to explain the script/workflow.
 This may have been generated from a workflow management system, or drawn manually as a diagram.
-This diagram MAY be included as an [ImageObject] which is [about] the `SoftwareSourceCode`.
+This diagram MAY be included as an [ImageObject] which is [about] the `SoftwareSourceCode`:

 ```json
 {